openstack/octavia/specs/version0.5/amphora-driver-interface.rst

     class AmphoraLoadBalancerDriver(object):

-        def getLogger(self):
+        def get_logger(self):
             #return the logger to use - this is a way to inject a custom logger for testing, etc

-        def get_update_flow(self):
+        def update(self, listener, vip):
             """
-                returns a task flow which updates the amphora with a new configuration for the listener on the vip.
-The system will place both listener and vip into the task flow engine (or as a result of previous tasks)
+                updates the amphora with a new configuration for the listener on the vip.
             """
             raise NotImplementedError

-        def get_stop_flow(self):
+        def stop(self, listener, vip):
             """
-                returns a task flow which stops the listener on the vip.
-Both "listener" and "vip" become defined inputs for the flow.
+                stops the listener on the vip.
             """
             return None

-        def get_start_flow(self):
+        def start(self, listener, vip):
             """
-                returns a task flow which starts the listener on the vip.
-Both "listener" and "vip" become defined inputs for the flow.
+                starts the listener on the vip.
             """
             return None

-        def get_delete_flow(self):
+        def delete(self, listener, vip):
             """
-                returns a task flow which deletes the listener on the vip.
-Both "listener" and "vip" become defined inputs for the flow.
+                deletes the listener on the vip.
             """
             raise NotImplementedError